zranger1/PixelblazePatterns/MULTISEG_HA.md

-# Setting up and Using the Multisegment for Automation pattern
+# Setting up and Using the "Multisegment" pattern
+(Applies to both the "Multisegment For Automation" and "Multisegment Demo" patterns.)

 This pattern allows you to divide an LED strip into up to 12 independently controllable segments.
 Each segment acts as an independent RGB color bulb.
 You can control on/off state, color and brightness, and size.
 You can also set per-segment effects and